-I wish I’d taken more photos (or better ones!) but I made some awesome friends and then I spent an additional 10 days frolicking around London again and I stayed with an Australian friend that I’d met when we happened to sit next to each other at a performance of Rent the summer prior who was living for a while in London.
-(We’re still very good friends, to this day!)
+I wish I’d taken more photos (or better ones!), but I made some awesome friends and then spent an additional 10 days frolicking around London again.
+I stayed with an Australian friend that I’d met when we happened to sit next to each other at a performance of Rent the summer prior, who was living for a while in London.
+(We’re still very good friends to this day!)

-From there, I’m ashamed to say, I didn’t travel abroad for a good 7 years, so I don’t know if I can say the travel bug bit me in 2007 but I did travel to places during that time like Boston, Philadelphia, Hartford (the worst city ever), Washington DC, San Francisco, Portland (Oregon), and Seattle.
+After that, I’m ashamed to say, I didn’t travel abroad for a good seven years, so I don’t know if I can say the travel bug bit me in 2007, but I did travel to places like Boston, Philadelphia, Hartford (the worst city ever), Washington, DC, San Francisco, Portland (Oregon), and Seattle during that time.

 What did your first major trip teach you?

-I’d say my first major trip was to those Scandinavian cities – Copenhagen, Oslo, Stockholm, Helsinki, and Tallinn.
-It was the first trip that wasn’t organized by someone else and I just booked a plane ticket and some hostel reservations and packed a too-large carry on (filled with a lot of clothes that never saw the light of day on that trip!) and was on my way.
+I’d say my first major trip was to those Scandinavian cities.
+It was the first trip that wasn’t organized by someone else, and I just booked a plane ticket and some hostel reservations and packed a too-large carry-on (filled with a lot of clothes that never saw the light of day!) and was on my way.

 I learned that: